 Why listen to us?
-We have done lots of reading, spoken to numerous parents and experienced it ourselves with our strong-willed daughter.
+We have done lots of reading, research. spoken to numerous parents, childcare professionals, sleep care consultants and health visitors, as well as experiencing it ourselves with our strong-willed daughter.
 We have compiled what we’ve learned into this post and others to help you get what you need in a single location – waterfilledwellies.com.

 We’ve even created our own FREE downloadable sleep schedule and created a guide to baby’s day and night routine.
-These will help struggling parents figure out what they can do with their routine to help their baby maximise the amount of sleep their getting.
-Allowing parents to get some well-deserved rest!
+These will help you figure out what you can do with your baby’s routine to help maximise the amount of sleep they’re getting.
+Allowing you to get some well-deserved rest!
 These are part of our positive parenting solutions, you can find out more here.

 Why your baby won't sleep at night